crate/cratedb-guide/docs/integrate/llamaindex/usage-azure.md

 ## Takeaway

-This tutorial shows how to query CrateDB data using natural language with LlamaIndex and Azure OpenAI.
+This usage guide shows how to query CrateDB data using natural language with LlamaIndex and Azure OpenAI.

 Explore more CrateDB and generative‑AI resources as they become available.